 Three more arrested in PMC Bank scam

-The Economic Offences Wing (EOW)of the Mumbai Police which is investigating alleged scam atthe Punjab and Maharashtra Co-operative (PMC) Bank on Thursdayarrested three persons including a former director, anofficial said

-Jasvinder Singh Banwait, Vishwanatha Shridhar Prabhuand Shripad Govind Jere were arrested on Thursday
+The Economic Offences Wing (EOW) of the Mumbai Police which is investigating alleged scam at Punjab and Maharashtra Co-operative (PMC) Bank on Thursday arrested three more persons including a former director.
+With the arrest of Jasvinder Singh Banwait, Vishwanatha Shridhar Prabhu and Shripad Govind Jere on Thursday, the number of those arrested in the case reached 15.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)